Rob Kardashian Losing Weight For Daughter Amid Blac Chyna Custody Battle

 News of Rob Kardashian’s determination to change his life for the sake of being a better father to Dream comes just weeks after it was claimed that Rob & Chyna will not be returning for a second series on the E! network.

 Instead, the footage that had already been filmed will now be shown in forthcoming episodes of Keeping Up With the Kardashians.
-The move in doing so merely came after Rob Kardashian and Blac announced they had once again parted ways, mentioning that they were better off as friends.
+The move in doing so merely came after Rob Kardashian and Blac announced they had once again parted way, mentioning that they were better off as friends.

 What do you make of Rob wanting to lose weight in the hopes of being a better father to Dream?